Contextual Onboarding: What is it, and Why Should I Care?

 The biggest problem that most companies face when it comes to onboarding is making sure that their users see it through to the end.

-Itโs far too easy for users to fall off halfway through your carefully crafted onboarding flow.
-Short attention spans, other priorities โ these are your enemies.
+It’s far too easy for users to fall off halfway through your carefully crafted onboarding flow.
+Short attention spans, and other priorities — these are your enemies.

 The ideal product would have a time-to-value of zero.
 A user would sign up and instantly start seeing value from your product.

-But, as you probably already know, thereโs no way you can ever achieve a time-to-value of zero.
-Sorry.
+But, as you probably already know, there’s no way you can ever achieve a time-to-value of zero.

 That means you need to aim for the shortest time possible.
-The quicker your users see value from your product, the more likely they are to stick around long-term.
-The longer it takes to see value, the more chance a user has of leaving.
+The quicker your users see value in your product, the more likely they are to stick around long-term.
+The longer it takes to see the value, the more chance a user has of leaving.

 Personalization has quickly become the default.
 We expect marketing to be personalized to us.
 We expect a personal touch from customer support.

-For some reason, product is yet to keep up.
+For some reason, the product is yet to keep up.

 Some products now ask you some questions when you sign up.
 Your answers are then used to personalize your experience.

-Contextual onboarding enables you to provide actual personalization in your product.
+Contextual onboarding enables you to provide actual personalization to your product.

 This gives your users the feeling that the product is genuinely helping them.